-- How To Make A Fireplace Mantle – Constructing your fireplace mantle.
+- How To Make A Fireplace Mantel – Constructing your fireplace mantel.

 - How To Build A Fireplace Mantel Shelf – Adding a mantel shelf above an existing fireplace.

-- How To Attach Mantle To Brick Fireplace – How to get your new mantle to attach to your existing brick fireplace.
+- How To Attach Mantel To Brick Fireplace – How to get your new mantel to attach to your existing brick fireplace.